Three Chinese fishermen killed in confrontation with South Korea coastguard

 The three men were believed to have suffocated, a coastguard official in the South Korean port city of Mokpo said, adding that the incident was being investigated.

+Disputes over illegal fishing are an irritant in relations between China and U.S. ally South Korea, even as their economic relations grow close.
+They also share concern about North Korea's nuclear weapon and missile programmes.

-The fire broke out in the boat's steering room, the official, who is not authorized to speak with media and declined to be identified, told Reuters by telephone.
+The fire broke out in the boat's steering room, said the official, who is not authorised to speak with media and declined to be identified, told Reuters by telephone.

 South Korean authorities were questioning the 14 surviving crew and coastguard members involved in the operation, the official added.